 Texas State Director

-Israel Robledo is receiving the Milly Kondracke Award for his years of commitment as an advocate and volunteer for PAN and many other Parkinson’s disease and health organizations.
+Israel Robledo received the Milly Kondracke Award for his years of commitment as an advocate and volunteer for PAN and many other Parkinson’s disease and health organizations.
 Learn more.

 About the Award